ibm-cloud-docs/sap/sap-partners-veeam.md

 {{site.data.keyword.cloud_notm}} Classic {{site.data.keyword.virtualmachinesshort}} are used for the sample deployment.
 {: note}

 Veeam Plug-in connects to the Veeam Backup & Replication server and creates a backup job.
 Once a backup job is requested, Veeam Plug-in starts a Veeam Transport Agent on the SAP HANA server and on the backup repository, which transports data to the backup repository.
-For more information, see [How Veeam Plug-in for SAP HANA Works](https://helpcenter.veeam.com/docs/backup/plugins/sap_hana_plugin.html?ver=95u4).
+For more information, see [How Veeam Plug-in for SAP HANA Works](https://helpcenter.veeam.com/docs/backup/plugins/sap_hana_plugin.html?ver=95u4){: external}.

 At this time, Veeam is able to provision with {{site.data.keyword.cloud}} for VMware Solutions Dedicated only.